 - 1 gallon spring water

-- 2 to 3 lbs of unprocessed honey (2 makes a dry wine – 3 makes a sweeter wine)
+- 2 to 3 lbs of unprocessed honey (2 makes a dry wine – 3 makes a sweet mead)

-- 1 package of active dry yeast (you can get away with bread yeast – I used a lavin – a brewing yeast)
+- 1 package of active dry yeast (you can get away with bread yeast.
+I used a lavin, which is a brewing yeast.
+I know some that use a champagne yeast.)

 - Gallon glass jar (I got mine from a restaurant supply store – it held apple cider)